-These outrages against the king and his family, as well as Louis’ polite and courageous response, won the royals a measure of sympathy and respect – but this was not to last.
+These outrages against Louis XVI and his family, along with the king’s polite and courageous response, won the royals a measure of sympathy and respect.
+This was not to last.
 By late July 1792, the situation in Paris had deteriorated further.
 Economic conditions remained dire and were exacerbated by the threat of foreign invasion.
-On July 25th 1792 the Duke of Brunswick issued his notorious war manifesto, promising to wreak vengeance on Paris if the king or his family came to any harm.
-On the streets of the capital, rabble-rousing journalists like Jean-Paul Marat and Camille Desmoulins whipped up anger towards the king, Lafayette, Bailly, the Legislative Assembly and the still-moderate Paris Commune.
+On July 25th 1792, the Duke of Brunswick issued his notorious war manifesto, threatening to wreak vengeance on Paris if the king or his family came to any harm.
+On the streets of the capital, rabble-rousing journalists like Jean-Paul Marat and Camille Desmoulins whipped up anger towards the king, Lafayette, Jean-Sylvain Bailly, the Legislative Assembly and the still-moderate Paris Commune.
 By the first days of August, Paris was filled with rumours about the fate of the king.
 Some believed the Austrians and Prussians were about to stage a daring raid to rescue Louis and his family from the Tuileries.
 Others believed the king was plotting to flee to Rouen.

 By dawn on August 10th, a crowd of several thousand people was massing outside the Tuileries.
 Newcomers arrived so quickly from the sections that according to one news report 25 people were killed in the crush.
 Most of the crowd were carrying some kind of weapon: guns, sabres, pikes, daggers, scythes, iron bars and pieces of wood.
 After surveying the situation, the king concluded that it was impossible to defend the palace without slaughtering thousands of Parisians.
 Leaving orders with the guard, Louis and his family walked across the Tuileries garden and took refuge in the Legislative Assembly building.
 Back inside the palace, rebellious soldiers and civilians breached the palace gates and poured into the Tuileries courtyard.
 Exactly happened next is a matter of dispute.
 Whatever the cause, members of the mob and advancing fédérés engaged in a pitched battle with the Swiss Guard.
 The Swiss held them off until around midday when their ammunition ran out and they were overrun.